 Notification & Inquiries

 The Admissions Committee of the Graduate Group reviews each complete application and makes a recommendation to the Dean of Graduate Studies.
 The Dean makes the final decision and will notify the applicant.
-Applicants inquiring about their admission status should contact Graduate Admissions, not the Graduate Group.
-Inquiries regarding the group and the admissions process should be directed to the Graduate Group Program at the email address below.
+Inquiries about our group and the admissions process should be directed to email@example.com.